-At under 1 hr 30 mins from London by train, Lille is the perfect place to visit for a day trip.
+At under 1 hr 30 mins from London by train, Lille is the perfect place to visit for a day trip or a short break.
 You can spend the morning shopping in the old town, drop into Meert for coffee and waffles, have a hearty plate of moules frites (mussels and chips) for lunch, then pop into the massive Carrefour hypermarket, next to the station, to stock up on fabulous French produce, and still be home in time for dinner and your favourite soap.

 There’s plenty to do in Lille for longer stays too.
 Culturally, Lille has lots to offer, with its Gothic churches, 17th century old town and the largest fine-arts museum in France after the Louvre, all within easy walking distance of the station.